-Extensive note taking may be necessary in order to avoid any alteration in the figures after the audit.
+Extensive note taking may be necessary in order to avoid any alteration in the figures after the profits to enable the company to declare an interim dividend is known as Interim Audit.
+It is a kind of audit which is conducted between the two periodical or balance sheet audits.